Top Gut Health Supplements That Support Your Microbiome

 • Reduces inflammation and permeability

-Usage recommendation: Should be taken on an empty stomach for best effect
+Usage recommendation: Best taken on an empty stomach for best effect

 Magnesium

 Magnesium is a critical mineral that supports muscle relaxation, nerve function and bowel regularity.
-It’s also involved in hundreds of biochemical reactions relevant to gut-brain balance [16].
+It’s also involved in over three hundred of biochemical reactions throughout the body, supporting systems such as muscle, nerve, and digestive health [16].

 Benefits [17]: